 Pioneered in the US, the Dayhab model of drug and alcohol rehabilitation is a new offering that matches and exceeds the success rates of traditional residential rehab programmes.
 More flexible than these traditional options, Dayhab is designed to fit around core working hours and the obligations of family life.

 As the Dayhab model is provided in a non-residential yet still intensive manner, the costs involved are drastically reduced.
 Help Me Stop’s Dayhab model is provided at approximately one-tenth the price of residential rehab programmes while matching or exceeding their success rates.
+Dayhab has also been around for some time so it has a proven track record of effectiveness.
+We have a history of dayhab for anyone who is interested.

 Rehabilitation in any form aims to restore freedom and quality of life to a person with problematic drug and alcohol misuse issues.
 Through individual and group work a client is educated on the reality and mechanics of addiction, gaining a fresh understanding of their compulsions and tendencies relating to substance misuse.